Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 Philips VG 8010 service manual

-If you like retro computers and vintage electronics, I invite you to subscribe to the YouTube channel and activate the notification bell.
+If you like the back computer and vintage electronics, I invite you to subscribe to the YouTube channel and activate the notification bell.